marksweb/django-bleach/README.rst

 In your templates
 *****************

-If you have a peice of content from somewhere that needs to be printed in a template, you can use the ``bleach`` filter::
+If you have a piece of content from somewhere that needs to be printed in a template, you can use the ``bleach`` filter::

     {% load bleach_tags %}